penseipublicidade/website/docs/controls/mapconfiguration.md

 ### `on_long_press`

 Fires when a long press event occurs.

-The event is of type [`TapEvent`](/docs/reference/types/tapevent).
+Event handler argument is of type [`TapEvent`](/docs/reference/types/tapevent).

 ### `on_secondary_tap`

 Fires when a secondary tap event occurs.

-The event is of type [`TapEvent`](/docs/reference/types/tapevent).
+Event handler argument is of type [`TapEvent`](/docs/reference/types/tapevent).

 ### `on_tap`

 Fires when a tap event occurs.

-The event is of type [`TapEvent`](/docs/reference/types/tapevent).
+Event handler argument is of type [`TapEvent`](/docs/reference/types/tapevent).